 Ensure the power supply is connected and is working for your lift.
 If you’re unsure about the power, use a voltage meter to find out for sure.
 Some issues that could cause a lift to become stuck include a bad fuse or solenoid.
 We recommend having your aerial lift or scissor lift regularly inspected and maintained to prevent this from happening at the worst possible time!

-When your company has the proper training in place (and every company should), things like stuck aerial lifts are much less common.
+When your company has the proper training in place (and every company should), things such as stuck in aerial lifts, are much less common.
 From a regular maintenance plan to well-trained employees, it simply makes sense to get the best aerial lift and scissor lift training possible.

 And speaking of training, Aerial Lift Certification offers superior aerial lift and aerial work platform safety courses.
 We cover all the basics, including some advanced concepts as well.
 Our course is simply the most complete, affordable, hassle-free aerial lift training program available today.